KansasCityWomeninTechnology/cocktails-worksheets/docs/html/1-intro/README.md

 # What is Web Development & HTML

-Today we cover what web development is and HTML basics.
+Today we cover what web development is and also some HTML basics.
 In this section of the worksheet, you will create your own _index.html_ page from the ground up.
 The _index.html_ file is the main HTML for a web page.
 HTML is one of the building blocks of a web page.
 It defines the structure of the page and lays the foundation to then add styles and dynamic content.

 At the end of this section, you will have a webpage that looks like this: